(selexipag)

 The primary endpoint was the change in resting PVR from baseline to week 20.
 The change in PVR from baseline to week 20 in the UPTRAVI group was -98.2±111.3 dyn·s/cm5, whereas that in the placebo group was -4.6±163.6 dyn·s/cm5.
 The mean difference in PVR between the groups after 20 weeks of treatment was -93.5 (95% CI, 156.8 to 30.3) dyn·s/cm5, indicating a significant decrease in PVR in the UPTRAVI group compared with the placebo group (P=0.006).
 Results were consistent among all subgroup analyses of PVR by sex, age, disease classification, presence/absence of prior PEA/BPA, presence/absence of concomitant riociguat or ERA, and baseline PVR.

-The results for secondary endpoints are presented in Table: Changes in Pulmonary Hemodynamic Variables, 6MWD, Borg Dyspnea Scale score, NT-proBNP, EQ5D5L and WHO FC (FAS).
+The results for secondary endpoints are presented in the Table: Changes in Pulmonary Hemodynamic Variables, 6MWD, Borg Dyspnea Scale score, NT-proBNP, EQ5D5L and WHO FC (FAS).

-Variable | Placebo | UPTRAVI | Treatment Effect | P-Value | ||||||
+Variable | Placebo | UPTRAVI | Treatment Effect | P-value | ||||||

 ---|---|---|---|---|---|---|---|---|---|---|